meilisearch/documentation/learn/security/master_api_keys.md

 You can create API keys by using the [create key endpoint](/reference/api/keys.md#create-a-key).
 This endpoint is always protected and can only be accessed with the master key or an API key with the `keys.create` action.

-Since we have altered the permissions in our default search key, we need to create a new API key so authorized users can search through out `patient_medical_records` index:
+Let's create a new API key so authorized users can search through out `patient_medical_records` index:

 <CodeSamples id="security_guide_create_key_1" />